QuickSign/kafka-encryption/README.md

 A `key name` is in general used to lookup an encryption key in a repository, but it could also be the `encryption key` itself.

 A `key reference` or `key ref` is derived from the `key name`.
-It is stored in the record's value just before the encrypted value.

-A `key reference` could be for example an obfuscated or encrypted version of the `key name`.
+It can be for example an obfuscated or encrypted version of the `key name`.
+The `key ref` is stored in the record's value as a prefix of the encrypted value. .

 ## Examples

-We provide 3 examples that works out of the box.
+We provide 3 examples that work out of the box.
 Do not use their code as is in production (we don't).
-Hopefully you can replace some of the sample implementations provided in the examples with your own.
+Hopefully you can replace some of the implementations provided in the examples with your own.
-These implementations customize the crypto Serializer/Deserializer internals.

-When studying the samples' code, to ease your pain start by studying the SamplesMain and SampleProducer.
+    TIP: When studying the samples' code, to ease your pain start by studying the SamplesMain and SampleProducer.

-### 1) samples/generatedkey-sample : one encryption key per record
+### Example 1 - samples/generatedkey-sample : one encryption key per record

 This example uses the classic consumer API.
 It neither relies on the record's key nor on an encryption key repository.
 Instead the `encryption key` is encrypted and transmitted in the record's value.

 As a developer using the framework, in this example we provide 2 custom implementations to support our need.
 These implementations are used to construct the CryptoSerializerPairFactory.